-The Lord made a deal with us.
+Hearing The Word Of God – The Lord made a deal with us.
 By hearing the Word of God we can know and understand the mysteries of the parables meaning the mysteries of life.
-Others hear but never hear.
+Others listen but never hear.
 Imagine being able to understand vital mysteries about life!

 DEAL OR NO DEAL?